 If you need assistance, please contact the Landholder Acquisitions Branch on 03 9628 0123.

-You need to send the following supporting documents with your application form:
+You need to send the following supporting documents with your application:

-- A copy of the unit trust scheme’s statement of financial performance (profit and loss statement) and statement of financial position (balance sheet) for the last three financial years,
+- a copy of the unit trust scheme’s profit and loss statement and balance sheet for the last three financial years

-- A copy of the unit trust scheme’s register of unit holders at the application date, and
+- a copy of the unit trust scheme’s register of unit holders at the application date

 Lodge your application